 At first sight, the new Visual MINTEQ 4.0 looks similar to version 3.1, but “under the hood” a lot of things have changed.
 The calculation part of the code has been rewritten in C#, which will facilitate future cross-platform development.
 Moreover, the program runs much faster.
-This version contains new updated surface complexation models for ferrihydrite.
+Version 4.0 contains new updated surface complexation models for ferrihydrite.
 Note the following:

 For the vast majority of users, it is the 64-bit version that should be downloaded.
 If it doesn’t work for you, you can try the 32-bit version instead (if you think you have a 32-bit Windows computer).
 You need to have Windows 10 or 11 to use Visual MINTEQ 4.0.
 Please note that the C# code needs the .NET 6.0 runtime.
 If you do not have it on your computer, it will be installed by the setup program before it goes on to install Visual MINTEQ.